python-acoustics/Sea/doc/sea.rst

 :term:`couplings`. :term:`Power` is added into the system through :term:`excitation` of one or more subsystems. :term:`Power dissipation` in subsystems and couplings are modeled using :term:`loss factors`.
-Finally, a single matrix composed of loss factors, :term:`modal densities` and input powers, is solved resulting in the modal energies of each subsystem, from which their vibration or noise levels can be calculated.
+Finally, a single matrix composed of :term:`loss factors`, :term:`modal densities` and input powers, is solved resulting in the modal energies of each subsystem, from which their velocity or pressure levels can be calculated.

 =================